Sofia-bnk/MeetUp-Tdd/README.md

-as a user I want to be able to see the events to join one as a user I want to be able to join an event as a user I want to be able to see the average rate of an event as a user I want to be able to rate an event as a use I want to be able to leave a comment in an event as a user I want to see if an event is passed
+as a user I want to be able to see all the events to choose x as a user I want to be able to click on an event to see the details x as a user I want to be able to leave a comment in an event to communicate x as a user I want to be able to join an event if I want x as a user I want to see the events in order x as a user I want to see if an event is passed